 EthnoBotany Children’s Peace Garden

 Working with partner organizations, WorldBeat Cultural Center has used a vast network to link the various agencies in San Diego that are committed to food security.
 Our EthnoBotany Garden is dedicated to teaching young and old about the role of plants in society today, while also learning the relationship of plants in the local and global indigenous cultures of the past.
-In 2015, in coalition with the local Kumeyaay, the World Beat Center embarked on a multi-level terraced garden of endemic and indigenous plants and vegetables that are part of the Kumeyaay lasting traditions.
+In 2015, in coalition with the local Kumeyaay, the World Beat Center embarked on a multi-level terraced garden of endemic and indigenous plants that are part of the Kumeyaay lasting traditions.

 Currently WorldBeat Cultural Center is working to expand the amount of participants involved in our various program offerings.
 In partnership with our collaborating organizations our programs address the critical food and water crisis issues that citizens of San Diego County face.
 The gardens educate students on the various aspects of agriculture and nutrition while fostering a deep understanding and respect for the earth.
 All projects are somewhat limited in their ability to provide a multi-faceted educational experience due to a lack resources and capacity building.